LambdaLabsML/distributed-training-guide/02-multi-gpu/README.md

 Before we get into the changes required to do distributed training, let's think a little bit.
 If you've ever done parallel computations before, you know one way to achieve parallelization is to simply split your workload over all your cores.
 This is really useful if your task is relatively the same for all of the things you want to process.
 In fact, this is how python's multiprocessing.Pool.map object works.

-Well distributed training with a GPU actually works the same way - we are splitting our workload (which is our dataset) over multiple GPUs.
+Well distributed training with a GPU actually works the same way - we are splitting our workload (which is the batches from our dataset) over multiple GPUs.

 However we have an additional problem: how do we ensure that the model on all of our GPUs is the same?

 We can actually achieve this in a very clever way.
 For sake of simplicity let's assume:
-1. We have N GPUs we want to use
-2. Our model and optimizer fully fit on our GPU
+1. Our model and optimizer fully fit on every GPU
-3. We initialize our model the exact same way on all of our GPUs
+2. We initialize our model the exact same way on all of our GPUs
-4. Our optimizer has the exact same settings on all of our GPUs
+3. Our optimizer has the exact same settings on all of our GPUs

 Now let's focus on our training loop.
 The canonical one in pytorch is: